afiqahk/writing-helper/readme.md

    ```
     docx | md | rtf | txt | json | html | epub | pdf
    ```
+   Note that I haven't done quality checks on the converted files, so if you run into issues with conversion, please check the pypandoc repo.

 # Control Tips